Key Takeaways

 Strategic implications beyond the regulatory text

-Eight categories of AI are outright banned.
+Eight categories of AI are outright banned today, and the Digital Omnibus adds a ninth (AI-generated child sexual abuse material and non-consensual intimate imagery) from December 2026.
 The ones that catch my clients off guard: emotion recognition in workplaces (yes, even for 'employee wellbeing' tools), social scoring systems (even internal 'trust scores' or gamified performance metrics), and untargeted facial image scraping.
 The law doesn't care about your intent.
 If your system's technical architecture falls within these definitions, it's prohibited.
 The strategic implication: audit every AI system for unintentional overlap with prohibited categories.
-I've found prohibited practices hiding in HR analytics suites, customer engagement platforms, and — in the Berlin case — healthcare intake tools.
+I've found prohibited practices hiding in HR analytics suites, customer engagement platforms, and internal 'employee wellbeing' tools that quietly cross into workplace emotion recognition.
 These weren't designed as surveillance tools.
 They became them.

 GPAI: The Regulatory Layer Most People Miss

-The Act introduces a separate regulatory track for General-Purpose AI models — the foundation models that power everything from chatbots to code generation.
-This is the first legislation globally to regulate AI at the model level, not just the application level.
+The Act introduces a separate regulatory track for General-Purpose AI models, the foundation models that power everything from chatbots to code generation.
+This is among the first binding regulations anywhere to reach past how a system is deployed and regulate the foundation model underneath it.
 The implications are significant and widely misunderstood.

 Standard GPAI Obligations